zzz6519003/ideas-issues/README.md

 ### My FUCKING GREAT IDEA

 ### Summary
-Everyone may have awesome ideas sometimes, make an issue here, maybe some ```cool coder```will make it true, lol.
+Everyone may have awesome ideas sometimes, make an issue here, maybe some ```cool coder```will make it real, lol.

 ### Usage